Sealy loses perch as rivals tap into Boomers' health fears

 “We’re hearing levels of around $10-$20 million in (consumer) ad spending by innerspring makers.
 It’s really not enough to move the needle,” Mattress Firm CEO Steve Stagner said.

-Peter Keith, analyst at Piper Jaffray, said the increased ad expenditure is also likely to squeeze margins at Sealy.
+Peter Keith, analyst at Piper Jaffray, said any increase in ad expenditure was also likely to squeeze margins at Sealy.

 “It will be hard for Sealy to cut back on spending on retailers because it will hurt their relationship with the retailers.
 They need to keep that spend but still sharply increase advertising to consumers,” Keith said.